gradle/gradle/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 'Feature request'
-about: Suggest an idea for this project
+about: 'Suggest an idea for this project'
-title: ''
-labels: a:feature
+labels: 'a:feature, from:contributor'
-assignees: ''

 ---

 <!---
 Please follow the instructions below.
 We receive dozens of issues every week, so to stay productive, we will close issues that don't provide enough information.

 Please open Android-related issues on the Android Issue Tracker at https://source.android.com/source/report-bugs Please open Gradle Native-related issues at https://github.com/gradle/gradle-native/issues